rethomics/behavr/README.md

     ## 4:  4  0.11016320        0.46
     ## 5:  5  0.03277037        0.52

 Now, we can **rejoin** the metadata.
-That is we can reunite the metadata to summary data:
+That is, we can reunite the metadata to summary data:

 ``` r
 summary_all <- rejoin(summary_dt)